A quick and easy guide on fluoridated toothpaste…

 Wondering how much fluoride we need in our toothpaste?
 Or perhaps you’re not sure when your little ones should start using fluoride toothpaste.
 Or maybe you’ve heard that it’s not good for them to swallow toothpaste.

 Take a read of our quick and easy guide which hopefully explains some of the reasoning behind these Australian (science-backed) recommendations.
-And, remember, if you’re confused, give us a call!
+And, remember, if you’re confused, call us on 9398 3930.

 If you’re ever confused about this subject, speak to your dental health professional.
 And, if you’d like to research the topic online, look out for government departments such as the Better Health Channel or the Australian Dental Association.
 Avoid bloggers or Instagram influencers.

 - Babies up to the age of 18 months – should not use any form of fluoride toothpaste.
 Instead, a responsible adult should gently clean the teeth with a brush or cloth – with no toothpaste.

 - Children aged between 18 months and five years – use a pea-sized amount of low-fluoride toothpaste (containing .40-.55 mg/g (400-550ppm) fluoride, twice daily.
 Encourage children to spit out their toothpaste and not swallow.

 - Children residing in an area with non-fluoridated tap water or specific dental health issues may be recommended by their dentist to start with a stronger formulation of fluoride toothpaste to counteract the risk of caries.
 Professional advice is required.

 - Children aged over six years – use a standard fluoride toothpaste containing 1 mg/g (1000 ppm) fluoride.
 Encourage children to spit out the toothpaste and not swallow.